phenomismatch/Bird_Phenology/Scripts/eBird_Nestwatch/5-extract-arr-dates/README_arrival_master.txt

 cell - hex cell number (hex cells generated with dggrid package in R)

+mig_cell - logical specifying whether any portion of that partical hex cell is classified as in that species' migratory range (according to the BirdLife International range maps)

+breed_cell - logical specifying whether any portion of that partical hex cell is classified as in that species' breeding range (according to the BirdLife International range maps)

 cell_lat - latitude for center of hex cell

 cell_lon - longitude for center of hex cell